 An Institutional Analysis of the School Counseling Profession

-Evidence from this study suggests that there are two main logics that govern the work of high school counselors: a care logic, and a managerial logic.
+Evidence from this study suggests that there are two main logics that govern the work of high school counselors: a student-centered logic, and a school-centered logic.
 These logics dictate the amount of time and attention counselors spend on the multiple facets of their job.
+Counselors are operating under these sometimes conflicting and contradictory logics.
 I lay out what each of these logics means, how each developed, evidence of these logics in my study, and the role of the counselor in maintaining or pushing back on each logic (showcasing their agency).
-Counselors are operating under these sometimes conflicting and contradictory logics.
 By viewing the counselor as embedded in multiple logics, this approach allows me to view how change and conflict may impact how a counselor acts toward students.
 In doing so, I look to determine how these frames – as governing principles of their training in the profession and work within schools – might explain why high school counselors are commonly perceived as ineffectual by students.

 Beyond Caseloads: The Burden of Resource Constraints on School Counselors in an Accountability Era

-The Ambiguous Role of the High School Counselor: Implications for Students and Schools
+Other Duties as Assigned: The Ambiguous Role of the High School Counselor

 Disadvantaged Students and High School Counselors: Organizational Barriers to Academic, College, and Personal Counseling